nojronatron/nojronatron.github.io/code301-files/arrow-functions.md

 About using 'this' keyword with functions and arrow functions:

-- Arrow Functions maintain context.
+- Arrow Functions maintain the context of *where they are defined*.
 For example, an object with an arrow function that is instantiated will be able to access the parent object's parameters.
 - JS Functions maintain the 'this' context *of the calling function or codeblock* rather than where the function itself is defined, which can result in a blank return value.

 ### How To Construct Arrow Functions